MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsdef/ne-sensorsdef-proximity_sensor_capabilities.md

 ### -field Proximity_Sensor_Human_Engagement_Capable

-The sensor can interact with humans.
+The sensor can detect if the user is engaged with the system.

 ### -field Proximity_Sensor_Supported_Capabilities